-Viagra is a medicine that you need a doctor’s prescription for.
+Not being able to stay hard is an issue for many people.
+There are prescripted drugs for this, if there is an actual physical problem.
 It is meant for people who have a problem getting their penis hard and/or keeping it hard.
 For other people, it can give the opposite effect, or give an erection that is so hard you need a doctor to get it down.
-Viagra can be deadly in combination with poppers, or with medicines for heart problems or vascular (blood vessel) problems.
-It is a bad idea to buy Viagra copies, so called generic Viagra, on the Internet.
+Some of these drugs can be deadly in combination with poppers, or with medicines for heart problems or vascular (blood vessel) problems.
+It is a bad idea to buy copies, so called generic versions, on the Internet.
 If you have erection problems or want to keep your penis hard for a long time, talk to a doctor.
 Do not self-medicate.
 There are many different reasons for erection problems.
 Often, mental and social issues affect your ability to get sexually excited or to get your penis hard and keep it hard.
-A cockring can help with keeping it hard.
+A cock ring can help with keeping it hard.
 If you often have problems with this, talk to a doctor who can see if there are any physical reasons, and give you medical help if you need it.
-There are many different medicines that are said to be similiar to Viagra.
+There are many different medicines that are said to be similar to these drugs.
 Your doctor can help you choose the right one for you.
 Always follow the dose recommended by the doctor.
-Support Have you thought about drinking less alcohol, taking less drugs, or stopping completely?
-Are you using a medicine in a destructive way?
-Are you worried that a friend is drinking too much?
-Sometimes it is a good idea to talk to a professional […]

 Alcohol & Drugs /

-It is not a good idea to take drugs before you meet a customer.
+It is not a good idea to take drugs before you meet a client.
 Drugs make your judgment worse.
 Never accept anything from a customer or anyone else, because you can never know what you are actually being given.
 Have you thought about drinking less alcohol, taking less drugs, or stopping completely?
 Are you using a medicine in a destructive way?
 Are you worried that a friend is drinking too much?
-Sometimes it is a good idea to talk to a professional who can give advice and support.
+Sometimes it is a good idea to talk to a professional who can give advice and support like RFSL Stockholms counsellor.
+Contact him at firstname.lastname@example.org, or instagram.com/chemsexmottagningen.
 Amphetamine Amphetamine is a chemical drug that stimulates the central nervous system.
 It can be found as pills or as a powder, and it can be swallowed, snorted (inhaled through the nose) or injected.
 When you take amphetamine, your brain gets an increase in the synaptic activity of dopamine and noradrenaline.
 This gives you feelings of intensity, heightened energy and self-confidence.
 Amphetamine also speeds up your heart rate and gives you higher blood pressure.
 During the high, you often stop thinking about eating and sleeping, and get a higher sex drive and more energy to start with.
 If you use amphetamine often, the positive feelings will go away, and instead you will feel withdrawal symptoms and extreme tiredness.
 It can be very different how much amphetamine there is in the pills or the powder, and this can lead to unwanted overdoses.
-If you overdose, you risk collapsing or dying because of the effect on your heart and breathing.
-Amphetamine and alcohol together leads to worse health.
-If […]
+If you overdose, you risk collapsing or dying because of the effect on your heart and […]

 Using a condom is an effective way of reducing the risk of HIV transmission and of many other types of STIs.
 Condoms give you the freedom to have great sex with anyone you fancy, regardless of whether or not you live with HIV.
 Some may choose not to use a condom in a relationship, while others might feel it’s an interruption in a steamy situation.
 However, a condom is a good way of showing that you take care of yourself and that you respect the people you have sex with.
 What do you personally think is good about using a condom?
 GENERALLY Condoms come in different sizes, fits, flavors and materials.
 Try different brands, sizes and materials and see what feels best for you.
 Lubrication makes anal sex much more comfortable.
 Remember only to use a water or silicone-based lubricant with a condom.
 Condoms aren’t only for penises, they also fit a wide variety of toys for safer sex there as well.
 Remember to change condoms if more than one person is being fucked by the same penis or dildo.
 Always bring your own condoms in a variety of sizes when you meet a buyer.
 Do not reply on the buyer in this case.
 Then you know that the condoms are “fresh” (look at the back for expiry date) and undamaged.
 If you keep condoms in your wallet, replace them every month or if the protective wrapping is damaged.
 Also, if you are the bottom, make sure that the buyer keeps the condom on the […]